ayomodu/terrk/README.md

 ```
 terrk init ORG_NAME
 ```
 This creates a context for your organization and will prompt you to provide the API token generated above.
+**NB: The token is treated as a secret and will not be visible in the terminal when you paste it following the prompt.**
+This command also allows you specify the option ```-t``` to provide the token.
+However, we advise against this as the API token is then visible in command history.

 INIT